 Nasty cat breath is not just unpleasant, it could lead to more serious oral health issues.
-The Veterinary Oral Health Council recommends that you stay on top of your cat's dental routine, by offering dental chews.
-Dental chews for cats aren't a complete dental routine but are an excellent way to enhance their existing teeth cleaning regiment with breath-freshening capabilities.
+The Veterinary Oral Health Council recommends that you stay on top of your cat's dental routine, by offering cat dental treats.
+Dental treats, or chews for cats aren't a complete dental routine but are an excellent way to enhance their existing teeth cleaning regiment with breath-freshening capabilities.

 Dental health issues in cats have become more common than ever, and it's time we explore all the ways that you can care for your pet's teeth.
 From periodontal disease to tartar build-up, dental chews reduce plaque and tartar.
 The typical breath-freshening fixes that we use for our dogs are much more challenging to implement for our cats due to their small and unique jaw shape.

 Even though cats are attentive groomers, dental cleanliness is beyond their abilities, and based on personal experience, cats are a little less willing to participate in the standard dental care options, like tooth brushing.

 A great, and often overlooked, a method to improve your cat's dental health is to feed natural dental chews.
 Dental chews will help your cat remove bad-breath-causing bacteria as they chomp down on these delicious snacks, providing a health boost to their teeth and gums.
 With a variety of options including salmon flavors and chicken flavor, dental chews can taste great and prove effective.

 Before getting into our recommendations for the best dental chews for cats, it's important to learn about the most effective and important dental care options for the health of your cat's teeth and gums, so you can decide which of these routines will work best for your cat.